-- Imaging is not routinely indicated for the workup of anemia unless bleeding is suspected.
+- Imaging: not routinely indicated for the workup of anemia unless bleeding is suspected

-- Obtain blood for further diagnostic workup of anemia before initiating transfusion.
+- Obtain blood for further workup of anemia prior to initiating transfusion.

-- Consider transfusion of other blood components, if indicated (e.g., platelets, fresh frozen plasma; see transfusion).
+- Consider transfusion of other blood components, if indicated (e.g., platelets for thrombocytopenia; see “Transfusion”).